Guide To Cold Water Paddling Gear

 Pro Tip

-When the water is really cold, I "prime" my wetsuit with some warm water from a thermos so that I don't get gold water entering the suit.
+When the water is really cold, I "prime" my wetsuit with some warm water from a thermos so that I don't get cold water entering the suit.
 If your wetsuit is snug, it doesn't take a lot of water to create that thin layer next to your skin.

 Avoid Loose-Fitting Wetsuits